esa/polyhedral-gravity-model/README.md

     conda install -c conda-forge polyhedral-gravity-model

-This is currently only supported for `x86-64` systems since one of the dependencies is not available on `aarch64`.
+This is currently only supported for `x86-64` systems since one of the dependencies is not available on conda for `aarch64`.
 However, building from source with `pip` can also be done on `aarch64` as shown below.